-UPDATE: The new LG Velvet smartphone has taken the top spot on our list of the best mid-range phones in Australia.
-Find out more about this beautiful handset on Page 2.
+UPDATE: Despite being Google's new flagship phone, the Google Pixel 5 has topped our list of the best mid-range phones in Australia thanks to its incredibly appealing price point.
+Find out more about this excellent handset on Page 2.

 Premium phones have advanced at an accelerated pace over the last couple of years, with many flagship handsets adopting the kinds of features that wouldn't seem out of place in a science fiction novel.

 Wireless power sharing, in-display fingerprint scanners, encrypted Face-ID functionality, higher-end OLED displays, advanced multi-camera setups (some with as many as six sensors) and 5G network capability are all undoubtedly impressive features, but they've also helped to raise the cost of premium smartphones dramatically.